latticexyz/mud/.changeset/poor-bags-stare.md

 - `--priorityFeeMultiplier` (now calculated automatically)
 - `--disableTxWait` (everything is now parallelized with smarter nonce management)
 - `--pollInterval` (we now lean on viem defaults and we don't wait/poll until the very end of the deploy)

+Most deployment-in-progress logs are now behind a [debug](https://github.com/debug-js/debug) flag, which you can enable with a `DEBUG=mud:*` environment variable.